Louisli0515/Finance-and-Quantitative-Modeling-for-Analysts-Specialisation/README.md

 * The histogram of residuals from the diamonds regression is approximately Nomrally distributed, providing no strong evidence ***against*** the Normality assumption.

 <img width = 50% height = 50% src = https://user-images.githubusercontent.com/128298224/231568185-2c9b0de6-e3e2-48c2-b608-8919fb602f63.png>

+#### Fitting curves to data

+* Often relationships are non-linear.
+* Demand for a pet food against average price.
+A line is a bad fit to the data.